jkonno/OpenGrade/readme.txt

 By Pat

+Modified by nut (Juho K 22.7.2020)

 ------

-Install the original opengrade from Github the replace the OpenGrade.exe with this in this folder

-plug the arduino in the AutoSteer port
+This is with the blade control edited into the UI and also connected to the machine port instead.

 Modifications in soure code: